TM-Kanya/university_courses/README.md

 ## Introduction to Robotics (ROB301)
 _Taught by Professor Nicholas Rhinehart._

-- **[Automated Mail Delivery Robot](introduction_to_robotics):** Partial code for a control system to simulate mail delivery using a mobile robot, leveraging Bayesian localization, PID control, visual odometry, and other techniques.
+- **[Autonomous Mail Delivery Robot](introduction_to_robotics):** Partial code for a control system to simulate mail delivery using a mobile robot, leveraging Bayesian localization, PID control, visual odometry, and other techniques.

 ## Computer Algorithms and Data Structures (ESC190)
 _Taught by Professor Michael Guerzhoy._